Located in: Montagne & Val de Reims: Vesle et Ardre

 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

 - Mercelot (RC), the range of which includes a vintage Champagne.
+The company name is Philippe Mercelot.

 Comment: It is not certain that the list is complete.